Bullet to the Head: Cast

+In addition, Holt McCallany appears briefly as Hank Greely, Brian Van Holt as Ronnie "Cowboy Ronnie" Earl, while Dane Rhodes and Marcus Lyle Brown play crooked cops Lieutenant Lebreton and Detective Towne, respectively.

 Production

 Development

 The film is based on Alexis Nolent's French graphic novel Du Plomb Dans La Tête ("Lead in the Head"), with a screenplay by Alessandro Camon under the working title "Headshot".
 The producing team previously produced the film I Am Number Four.
 An executive attached to the film has said, "[This movie] is exactly the type of fast-paced, universally themed project that suits our business model.
 Sylvester Stallone is an international icon and we're really excited to be in business with him."

 Originally Wayne Kramer was attached to direct, but left the project when his vision of the film was darker than Stallone wanted.
 Sylvester Stallone then called Walter Hill who had just had a movie fall apart six weeks before that he had been trying to do for a year.
 Hill later recalled:

 When Sly and I first talked about doing it, I told him I thought if we did it as an homage to ’70s or ’80s action films – and if he got a haircut and if we played it not at some nuclear level and left a little room for humor – everything would probably work out.
 I mean, this is one of those plots...
 You know, in terms of the real world, they’re fairly preposterous.
 But that's OK.
 That's part of the given.
 As long as you don't break the rules and contradict yourself within that sensibility, people go for the ride....
 Sly and I have known each other for probably 35 years.
 I have always been a great admirer of Sly's.
 Most directors love movie stars because they’re such fabulous tools to tell stories with.
 Sly is an actor but he's a star and he's been a star for a very long time.
 When he sent me this, there was a feeling on both our parts, that if this was ever going to happen – us working together – we better sit down and do it.
 Time is moving on.